 New Bedford is a tiny town located in the state of Pennsylvania.
 With a population of 857 people and just one neighborhood, New Bedford is the 865th largest community in Pennsylvania.
+Much of the housing stock in New Bedford was built prior to World War II, making it one of the older and more historic towns in the country.

-The overall education level of New Bedford citizens is substantially higher than the typical US community, as 29.43% of adults in New Bedford have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of New Bedford citizens is substantially higher than the typical US community, as 33.04% of adults in New Bedford have at least a bachelor's degree, and the average American community has 21.84%.

 The people who call New Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Bedford residents report their race to be White.
-Important ancestries of people in New Bedford include German, Irish, Italian, English, and Polish.
+Important ancestries of people in New Bedford include German, Italian, Irish, English, and Polish.

 The most common language spoken in New Bedford is English.
 Other important languages spoken here include Italian and German/Yiddish.